sheldonhull/sheldonhull.hugo/content/blog/2016-08-15-does-sp-rename-on-a-column-preserve-the-ms-description.md

 date: "2016-08-15T00:00:00Z"
 tags:
 - sql-server
-title: Does sp_rename on a column preserve the ms_description?
+title: "Does sp_rename on a column preserve the ms_description?"
+slug: "Does sp_rename on a column preserve the ms_description?"
 ---

 Did some checking as couldn't find help in the MSDN documentation.
 My test on SQL 2016 shows that since the `column_id` isn't changing, the existing mapping of the description for the column is preserved.